 Phase Five: Flaming Out

 The flame-out theory takes into account the very real and very persuasive tech-driven hype machine.
 It doesn’t ignore how savvy “casual corner” stores are to the actual wants and whims of consumers.
-And, it takes into consideration the complicated acts of theft between people, companies, and brands that need to happen in order to coax the general consumer to consider clothing items as fashion trends.
-It is also how food trends, media trends, and music trends are generated — they can happen without a prescient runway designer or an all-powerful Miranda Priestley.
+And it takes into consideration the complicated acts of theft between people, companies and brands that need to happen in order to coax the general consumer to consider clothing items as fashion trends.
+It is also how food trends, media trends and music trends are generated — they can happen without a prescient runway designer or an all-powerful Miranda Priestly.

 In the 2006 NYT article about the movie, Eric Wilson points out that the specific cerulean references — Oscar de la Renta’s 2002 collection and Yves Saint Laurent’s subsequent show — didn’t actually happen.
 “In 2002, de la Renta showed Russian Cossack hats, lavishly embroidered coats trimmed with fur and some beautiful pale pink and gold gowns, but no cerulean.
 Saint Laurent announced his retirement in January that year; his final couture collection was a retrospective.
 Tom Ford, who was then designing YSL ready-to-wear, was busy making leopard-print caftans and black velvet skirt suits.”

-In fact, the trends that Oscar de la Renta and Tom Ford presented in those collections were part of the machine that helped fuel a half-decade’s obsession with the Victorian aesthetic — recovered velvet blazers and brocade pants, deer-head mounts and hipster men with mustaches.
+In fact, the trends that Oscar de la Renta and Tom Ford presented in those collections were part of the machine that helped fuel a half-decade’s obsession with the Victorian aesthetic — recovered velvet blazers and brocade pants, deer-head mounts and hipster men with moustaches.
 While it may have started within indie music communities and thrift-store aesthetics, it quickly spread beyond to high-fashion runways, mass retailers, and pop culture at large.
 It was the aesthetic that led to a very distinctive “Brooklyn” look — it’s The Dresden Dolls and Panic! at the Disco and half of all the bespoke cocktail bars you’ve been to.
-While cerulean may have indeed been a minor trend, this Williamsburg Victoriana look that romanticized nostalgia has largely come to characterize alternative culture in the mid 2000s.
+While cerulean may have indeed been a minor trend, this Williamsburg Victoriana look that romanticised nostalgia has largely come to characterise alternative culture in the mid-2000s.